Parton Distribution Function of a Deuteron-like Dibaryon System from Lattice QCD: Renormalization and Matching

 Since the renormalization follows from the UV property of the quark bilinear operator, we can choose the pion hadron matrix element in the rest frame to extract the renormalization factor.
 The corresponding lattice setup is shown in Table.~\ref{Tab:setup_ren}.
 We start from the normalized pion matrix elements in the rest frame

 with

-where the first term on the r.h.s. is the linear divergence, and $m_0z$ denotes a finite mass contribution from the renormalization ambiguity. $f(z)a^2$ represents the discretization effects and the last two terms come from the resummation of leading and sub-leading logarithmic divergences.
+where the first term on the rhs is the linear divergence, and $m_0z$ denotes a finite-mass contribution from the renormalization ambiguity. $f(z)a^2$ represents the discretization effects, and the last two terms come from the resummation of leading and subleading logarithmic divergences.
 According to Ref.~\cite{LatticePartonCollaborationLPC:2021xdx}, the fitting parameters $k$ and $f(z)$ are related to the specific lattice action, while $d$ and $m_0$ are determined by matching to the continuum scheme at short distances.
-In the $\overline{\text{MS}}$ scheme, the short distance result takes the following form at the next-to-leading order (NLO)\cite{Izubuchi:2018srq}
+In the $\overline{\text{MS}}$ scheme, the short-distance result takes the following form at the next-to-leading order (NLO)\cite{Izubuchi:2018srq}:

-In our calculation, we choose to determine the parameters in $Z_R$ through a global fit as follows
+In our calculation, we choose to determine the parameters in $Z_R$ through a global fit, as follows: